matholroyd/knowledge/engineering/dont-make-me-think/1-guiding-principles.markdown

 - What matters more is not how many clicks I have to make, but how hard each click is.

 ## Omit words

 ### Third law

 ** Get rid of half the words on each page, then get rid of half of what's left.

+### Happy talk

+- Get rid of happy talk.
+People don't care.
+They want to get shit done, solve their problems.
+Don't waste people's time.
+- Aim to get rid of all instructions.
+Completing objectives should be self explanatory.
+If instructions are necessary, cut them down to their necessary components.